datafaker-net/datafaker/README.md

 This library is a modern fork of [java-faker](https://github.com/DiUS/java-faker) with up to date libraries and several newly added Fake Generators.

-Datafaker 1.x is built on Java 8, while Datafaker 2.x has Java 17 as the minimum requirement.
+Datafaker 2.x has Java 17 as the minimum requirement.

+*If Java 17 is not an option for you, you can choose to use Datafaker 1.x.
+Datafaker 1.x is built on Java 8, but this version is no longer maintained.
+We recommend all users to upgrade to Datafaker 2.x.*

 This library generates fake data, similar to other fake data generators, such as: